 Define a query and Coralogix will execute it every minute and store different data aggregations in a long-term index.
 Metrics start to gather from the point in time in which they were defined.
 The available query time range for your Events2Metrics indices is 90 days.
-Activating Events2Metrics allows you to create up to 30 metric rules and set the retention period to any length, providing ample opportunity for data analysis without retention restrictions.
+With Events2Metrics activated, you can create up to 30 metric rules and set the retention period to any length, providing ample opportunity for data analysis without retention restrictions.
 Each organization is limited to a quota of 10M total metric permutations per day.

 STEP 1.
 In your navigation pane, click Data Flow > Events2Metrics.
 Click NEW METRIC.